Skip to main content

 A: If you’re an RBC Business client, you can access funds to meet your working capital needs anytime through the ATM, Online Banking for Business, through the RBC Mobile App or in branch.

-A: Because the CSBF program shares the risk with lenders, the level of personal guarantee is reduced, allowing lenders to finance more.
+A: Because the CSBFL program shares the risk with lenders, the level of personal guarantee is reduced, allowing lenders to finance more.
 “For instance, with a traditional term loan, a business owner would need to provide a 100% personal guarantee that they would repay the loan, which would mean they would probably be able to borrow less,” says Ironside.

-The other advantage is that the CSBF program offers a set interest rate.
+The other advantage is that the CSBFL program offers a set interest rate.
 “With most term loans, the interest rate is based solely on the risk assessment,” says Ironside.
-“It could be higher or it could be lower, depending on the risk – but with the CSBF program, you’re not going to get higher than Prime plus 3% for the loan portion, or Prime plus 5% for the line of credit portion.
+“It could be higher or it could be lower, depending on the risk – but with the CSBFL program, you’re not going to get higher than Prime plus 3% for the loan portion, or Prime plus 5% for the line of credit portion.
 Those rate maximums are set.”

 * Other program terms and conditions not listed in this article may apply.